FAQ – Visiting the Museum

 It is difficult to say how much time it would take to visit any of the Smithsonian museums.
 So much depends on the age and interests of those in your group.
-We recommend that you review our list of exhibitions and our list of events to get a sense of the kinds of activities you’d like to participate in during your visit.
+We recommend that you review our list of exhibitions and our event calendar to get a sense of the kinds of activities you’d like to participate in during your visit.
 You may also wish to sign up for our free email newsletter for the latest information.

-Free WiFi access is available in most areas of the building.
+Free Wi-Fi access is available in most areas of the building.
 Look for the 'si-visitor' network.

-Video cameras and flash photography are permitted in the Museum with the exception of a few exhibitions (such as the Star-Spangled Banner) and the Albert H. Small Documents Gallery) that are clearly marked.
+Video cameras and flash photography are permitted in the museum with the exception of a few exhibitions (such as the Star-Spangled Banner) that are clearly marked.

-Public use of a tripod is not permitted.
-News photographers and videographers need to make arrangements with the Office of Public Affairs by calling 202-633-3129.
+Public use of a tripods, monopods, and selfie sticks are not permitted.
+News photographers and videographers need to make arrangements with the Office of Communications and Marketing by calling 202-633-3129.

-The National Museum of American History has approximately 3 million objects in its collections, and about 5–8% of the collection is on view at any one time.
+The National Museum of American History has more than 1.7 million objects in its collection, and only a small fraction—perhaps less than 1%— is on view at any one time.